Key Breed Facts

 Their necks are long and strong in appearance being well covered in a mane of dense hair.
 Shoulders are moderately laid back with dogs having well boned, straight and strong front legs.
 A Lapphund's body is firm and muscular with a nice level and broad back, Ribs are moderately sprung with dogs having a deep, long brisket and well-defined forechest.
 Loins are short and well-muscled with their bellies being slightly tucked up.
 Their croups are moderately long and sloping but well defined.

 Their hindquarters are well boned and powerful with dogs boasting muscular thighs and strong back legs.
 Their feet are covered in dense hair being oval in shape and well arched.
 Tails are moderately long and set high being profusely covered in long hair which dogs carry curved over their backs or to one side when they are on the move, but they hold it down when at rest.

 When it comes to their coat, the Finnish Lapphund boasts having a profuse coat that consists of a coarser and straight outer coat that's a lot shorter on their heads and on the fronts of their legs.
 Their undercoat is much softer and dense with male Lapphunds having a more pronounce mane than their female counterparts.
-Accepted breed colours include the following:
+The accepted colours for Kennel Club registration are as follows: